pocket-98/maple/README.md

 * [See it in action](https://pavandayal.com/maple/)

 ## Notice
-* The server hosting this website must have maple installed and the path to cmaple must be included in the PATH.
-Also if the server is running Windows, then the php code that executes the shell script and the shell script itself will need to be modified to Windows Batch.
+* The server hosting this website must have maple installed and the path to cmaple may need to be changed depending on your installation.
+Also if the server is running Windows, then the php code that executes the shell command will need to be modified for Windows.
 * In order for exporting plots to work, make a folder called 'plots' and make sure that the webserver has permission to write to that folder.